carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 **Use Libraries.** In your projects, the use of general, reusable libraries is strongly encouraged.
 The people who developed and contributed these components to the community worked hard, often for no pay; acknowledge them by citing their name and linking to their repository.

 **Be Careful.** It sometimes happens that an artist or developer places the entire source code for their artwork online, as a resource from which others can learn.
 The assignments professors give in new-media arts courses are often similar; you may discover the work of a student in some other class or school, who has posted code for a project which responds to a similar assignment.
 You should probably avoid this code.
 At the very least, you should be very, very careful about approaching such code for possible re-use.
 If it is necessary to do so, it is best to extract components that solve a specific technical problem, rather than those parts which operate to create a unique creative experience.
-Your challenge, if and/or when you work with others’ code, is to ⚡️ **_make it your own_** ⚡️ .
+Your challenge, if and/or when you work with others’ code, is to :zap: **_make it your own_** :zap: .
 It should be clear that forking an artwork from someone’s page on GitHub, OpenProcessing, etc., and simply changing the colors would be disgracefully lazy.
 Doing so without proper citation would be plagiarism.

 ## Informal Collaboration